fikfuns/pythonbasics/README.md

 The order is,
 1. Intro To Python(1 & 2)
 2. Data Structures (This will teach you Lists,Tuples etc)
-3. Nested List Comprehensions (Very useful!)
+3. for,while if statements
-4. for,while,if statements
+4. Nested List Comprehensions (Very useful!)
 5. Numpy